Bennett-Wendorf/DataScienceLLM/README.md

 - Use Langchain to help the LLM perform math better
     - User input
     - Combine with the system prompt and the data
+    - Possibly use vector store to get relevant part of the data (dataset might be too big)
     - Get response from LLM
         - This response should be likely be structured to include instructions, an intermediary representation, or code of the math to be performed, but not the actual math itself
     - Use an alternative engine (like Wolfram Alpha or python) to perform the math